EclipsingLines/trackjammer-user-manual/pattern-page/index.md

 # Pattern page

-{% include full-launchpad.html %}
+{% include full-launchpad.html page=1 %}

-The pattern page allows for changing the pattern by adujsting: Steps, Length, Beats, Mutations, Chance and Substeps.
+The pattern page allows for changing the pattern hits and their overall behaviour.

+In this page you have access to the following subpages: